prin-r/flatten_vrf_contracts_with_deployment_note/VRF_INTEGRATION.md

 }
 ```

-When calling "requestRandomData(seed)", the consumer can specify "msg.value" to incentivize others to resolve the random data request.
-However, consumers can choose not to provide any incentive and resolve the request themselves.
+When calling `requestRandomData(seed)`, the consumer can specify `msg.value` to incentivize others to resolve the random data request.
+However, the consumer can choose not to provide any incentive and resolve the request themselves.

-After the consumer can make a call to the provider, the consumer still needs to implement the callback function for the provider to be able to call back and do something with the random result.
+Apart from implementing the request function to the VRFProvider contract, the consumer is required to implement a callback function for the VRFProvider contract to call back and do something with the random result.

-The example below is an implementation that shows how to implement the callback function.
+The example below is an implementation that shows how to implement the callback function `consume`.

 ```solidity=
 contract MockVRFConsumer {